Exponential moments of affine processes: Applications in mathematical finance

+Related applications include the approximation of more complicated payoff functions by ``power payoffs'' [see \citet{Cheridito2011}] and portfolio optimization involving power utility; see \citet{PhDMuhleKarbe} and the references quoted therein.

-\subsection{Option Pricing}
+\subsection{Option pricing}

-In general, European option payoffs are non-linear functions that do not fall under the setup of the previous subsction.
-Numerically expensive Monte-Carlo simulations may be avoided by the method of Fourier pricing, if the characteristic function (or Fourier-Laplace transform) is given in closed form, cf. \cite{carrmadan99}.
-This is the case for affine processes, and the key for applying Fourier pricing is our Theorem \ref{thm:main_complex} on complex exponential moments.
-We provide here an extension of Theorem 10.5 from the book of \cite[Chapter 10]{FilipovicBook}, which has been written in the context of affine diffusions, where certain simplifications occur (most importantly $\cY^\circ = \RR^d$).
+In general, European option payoffs are nonlinear functions that do not fall under the setup of the previous subsction.
+Numerically expensive Monte Carlo simulations may be avoided by the method of Fourier pricing, if the characteristic function (or Fourier--Laplace transform) is given in closed form; cf. \citet{carrmadan99}.
+This is the case for affine processes, and the key for applying Fourier pricing is our Theorem~\ref {thmm:main_complex} on complex exponential moments.
+We provide here an extension of Theorem~10.5 from the book of \citeauthor{FilipovicBook} [(\citeyear{FilipovicBook}), Chapter~10], which has been written in the context of affine diffusions, where certain simplifications occur (most importantly $\cY^\circ= \RR^d$).
 For general affine processes with jumps we have to impose some stronger assumptions and obtain the following result.
-To allow for multi-asset options we consider a generic payoff $g: D \to \RR$ depending on all components of the underlying factor process $X$.
-In typical applications $g$ will be of the more specific form $g(x) = h(e^{\scal{\theta}{x}}$ with $h: \Rplus \to \RR$ which can be accomodated in the theorem below by setting $q = 1$, see also \cite[Theorem~10.6]{FilipovicBook}. \begin{thm}Let $X$ be an affine process satisfying Assumption~\ref{Ass:complex}.
+To allow for multi-asset options, we consider a generic payoff $g\dvtx D \to\RR$ depending on all components of the underlying factor process $X$.
+In typical applications $g$ will be of the more specific form $g(x) = h(e^{\langle {\theta},{x}\rangle})$ with $h\dvtx \mathbb{R}_{\geq0}\to\RR$ which can be accomodated in the theorem below by setting $q = 1$; see also \citeauthor{FilipovicBook} [(\citeyear{FilipovicBook}), Theorem~10.6].

+\begin{thmm} Let $X$ be an affine process satisfying Assumption~\ref{Ass:complex}.
 Assume there exists a $d\times q$ matrix $K$ such that the payoff function $g$ satisfies

-for some integrable function $\widetilde g:\mathbb R^q\rightarrow\mathbb C$, $q\leq d$ and with $v \in \cY^\circ$.
-Suppose that \eqref{eqphi 1}--\eqref{eqpsi 1} has solutions on $ [0,\tau] $ for initial data $u=0$ and $u=v$, which stay in $\cY^\circ$ for all $t\leq\tau$.
+for some integrable function $\widetilde g\dvtx \mathbb R^q\rightarrow \mathbb C$, $q\leq d$ and with $v \in\cY^\circ$.
+Suppose that~\eqref {eqphi 1}--\eqref{eqpsi 1} has solutions on $ [0,\tau] $ for initial data $u=0$ and $u=v$, which stay in $\cY^\circ$ for all $t\leq\tau$.
 Then we have